7.2 The Merits and Defects of Competition in Science

 Research design

-Successfully combining these three methods and approaches requires building and applying a computational, Bayesian, agent-based model of scientific communities which offers the relevant semantic depth to faithfully capture and represent core notions from feminist epistemology and philosophy of science, namely standpoints, situated knowledge, epistemic violence and injustice, and epistemic diversity.
-This model can then be applied to study the epistemic effects of select interventions in how competetively academia is structured.
+Successfully combining these three methods and approaches involves building and applying a computational, Bayesian, agent-based model of scientific communities which offers the relevant semantic depth to faithfully capture and represent core notions from feminist epistemology and philosophy of science, namely standpoints, situated knowledge, epistemic violence and injustice, and epistemic diversity.
+This model can then be applied to study the epistemic effects of select interventions in how competitively academia is structured.
+Big picture, there are three critical perspectives on the agent-based modelling methodology that I want to give uptake to: feminist epistemology, social psychology & accusation of economics imperialism.
+On the way to a model application to questions about competition in science, it will be helpful to collaborate with others on pinning down some of the moving parts, be they technical issues, model space explorations, theoretical justifications etc.

 Funders